-Despite this allegiance, the British colonial administration had only partial control and limited resources with which to govern.
-Therefore, they decided to encourage the "gradual reifying" of chieftaincy structures, which included efforts to "solidify and politicise" ethnic identities.
-Indirect rule was thus made possible through the "strengthen[ing of] tribal patriotism".
-Chiefly traditions and structures were reinforced far beyond their historical precedent or were even "invented", forming many of the governance structures that exist to this day.41,43-45 The modern state's "patron-client system with the state as the ultimate patron, the chiefs as middlemen, and the people as clients was... born" through this process.41,a Accordingly, today, Sierra Leone has two parallel and interweaving political structures.
+Despite this allegiance, the British colonial administration had only partial control and limited resources with which to govern.41 Therefore, they decided to encourage the "gradual reifying" of chieftaincy structures,41 which included efforts to "solidify and politicise" ethnic identities.41 Indirect rule was thus made possible through the "strengthen[ing of] tribal patriotism".41 Chiefly traditions and structures were reinforced far beyond their historical precedent or were even "invented",43 forming many of the governance structures that exist to this day.^{41,43-45} The modern state's "patron-client system with the state as the ultimate patron, the chiefs as middlemen, and the people as clients was... born" through this process.^{41,a} Accordingly, today, Sierra Leone has two parallel and interweaving political structures.
 One is democratically elected.
 The other-the chieftaincy structure-is a hereditary vestige of the British colonial administration's efforts to control the hinterland.
 Both systems interweave to govern the people of Sierra Leone and the country is therefore simultaneously "a version of democracy" while also being

-&lt;sup>a Paramount Chiefs' contemporary system of governance is not, therefore, uncomplicated, static, or fully indigenous.
-Chiefs were central to the way that the pre- and post-colonial government exercised power, even if they have also, at times, been central to "democratising the countryside and decentralising the state".
-Further, the demarcation of chiefdoms encouraged landlord-stranger dynamics and systems of dependence to develop.46-48 Taken together, therefore, Sierra Leonean value systems are wholly "bound up" in the chiefs' roles.

-one that is "underpinned by fragile institutions and firmly entrenched patronage, chieftaincy, and ethnoregionalism".
+^a Paramount Chiefs' contemporary system of governance is not, therefore, uncomplicated, static, or fully indigenous.
+Chiefs were central to the way that the pre- and post-colonial government exercised power,41 even if they have also, at times, been central to "democratising the countryside and decentralising the state".41 Further, the demarcation of chiefdoms encouraged landlord-stranger dynamics and systems of dependence to develop.^{46-48} Taken together, therefore, Sierra Leonean value systems are wholly "bound up" in the chiefs' roles.41 one that is "underpinned by fragile institutions and firmly entrenched patronage, chieftaincy, and ethnoregionalism".41

 Sierra Leone's independence in 1961 was "deceptively quiet" and "amounted to a rather conservative version of change".
 However, in the decade leading up to independence, chiefly patronage politics were even further reinforced.
-This "supplant[ed] narrow elitist Krio politics" of Freetown that had "some sense of citizenship, liberal democracy, and the rule of law", and so "disconnections and divides in the body politic were considerable".
-In Sierra Leone's northwest-the thesis' area of study-this resulted in a "marked breakdown in reciprocity [and] abuse of the chiefs' considerable local power".
+However, in the decade leading up to independence, chiefly patronage politics were even further reinforced.
+However, in the decade leading up to independence, chiefly patronage politics were even further reinforced.
+However, and the rule of law", and so "disconnections and divides in the body politic were considerable".
+However, and the rule of law", and so "disconnections and divides in the body politic were considerable".
+However, and the rule of law", and so "disconnections and divides in the body politic were considerable".
+However, and the rule of law", and so "disconnections and divides in the body politic were considerable".
+However, and the rule of study-this resulted in a "marked breakdown in reciprocity [and] abuse of the chiefs' considerable local power".
 Unrest proliferated.
 Therefore, while the lead up to independence was relatively peaceful between Britain and Sierra Leone, Sierra Leonean power brokers-especially Paramount Chiefs-further reinforced their position in society, including through the use of violence.
-This required that chiefs maintain-at least nominally-a positive relationship with the British colonial administration, so that the latter would not dismantle their governance structures prior to independence.
+However, a positive relationship with the British colonial administration, so that the latter would not dismantle their governance structures prior to independence.
 Therein, the relationships between both Krios and Paramount Chiefs with Britain are not only historically intertwined but are also plausibly quite positive, as through their historical relationship with the British colonial administration, both have entertained a degree of privilege and power that exists to this day.